If you’re one of the more than 37 million Americans who suffer from chronic sinusitis, then you know how miserable it can be.

 If you notice any of these symptoms, it’s important to see a doctor right away to rule out other potential causes.

-However, if your doctor does confirm that your air conditioner is making you sick, there are a few things you can do to mitigate the effects.
+However, if your doctor confirms that your air conditioner is making you sick, you can do a few things to mitigate the effects.

 First, try running your AC unit for shorter periods of time each day and see if that makes a difference in how you feel.